Pacific trade pact negotiators to meet in March; timing for deal slips

-WASHINGTON (Reuters) - Chief negotiators for a Pacific trade deal will meet in Hawaii for talks in the second week of March, the U.S. trade office said on Friday, a move which potentially pushes back the timing of a final agreement on the pact.
+WASHINGTON, Feb 20 (Reuters) - Chief negotiators for a Pacific trade deal will meet in Hawaii for talks in the second week of March, a source familiar with the planning of the meeting said on Friday, potentially pushing back the timing of a final agreement on the pact.

 Australian Trade Minister Andrew Robb said on Feb.
 5 he hoped to reach agreement on the bulk of the Trans-Pacific Partnership between mid-February and mid-March and Mexican Economy Minister Ildefonso Guajardo said on Jan.
 22 a mid-March deal was “feasible.”